alithya-oss/backstage-plugins/workspaces/aws/docs/maintainers/contribute-to-upstream.md

 # Contribute to Harmonix upstream

+## Prerequisites

 1. Make sure the changes are merged into the **main branch** of this repository.
+2. Make sure the forked repository `alithya-oss/harmonix` is up to date with its source, `awslabs/harmonix:main`.

+## Setting-Up Your Harmonix Dev Environment

-2. Get a local copy of the `alithya-oss/harmonix` repository.
+1. Get a local copy of the `alithya-oss/harmonix` repository.
     - Use the same parent folder than for you local copy of this repository (`alithya-oss/backstage-plugins`). repository into the same project folder as your local copy of this repository (`alithya-oss/backstage-plugins`).